 Once created, a will remains in place until it is revoked or changed.
 Fortunately, the process of changing a will is not that complicated.
 In fact, testators who wish to change only a portion of their wills do not need to throw out the entire document, but can use something known as a codicil to amend it.
 Furthermore, no formal steps need to be taken to revoke a will if a person wants to draft an entirely new document, as the creation of a new will is considered indicative of the revocation of the other testamentary document.
 Otherwise, a testator can revoke a will by tearing, canceling, or destroying it or by executing another writing attesting to the revocation.

 If you are thinking about starting the estate planning process, you should have the advice of an experienced attorney.
-Please call Kryszak & Associates, Co., LPA at 440-934-5330 today to schedule an initial consultation with a dedicated and compassionate Westlake, Ohio wills and estates attorney about your options going forward.
+Please call Kryszak Law Firm, Co., LPA at 440-934-5330 today to schedule an initial consultation with a dedicated and compassionate Westlake, Ohio wills and estates attorney about your options going forward.